 HP Envy 17t-bw000

 The Hp Envy 17-t-bw000 is another wide-view, 17.3” Full HD laptop.
 The display is touchscreen, as well.
 The Envy 17 features an 8th generation Intel Core i7 processor, 16 GB of RAM and a 512 GB SSD.
 It’s packed with the entry-level Nvidia GeForce MX150 graphics card, with 4 GB of RAM.
-Also, the Envy 17 comes with the Windows 10 professional operating system.
+Also, the Envy 17 comes with the Windows 10 professional operating system, which will provide you with more pro features compared to the home edition.

 If you’re looking for the extra ease of use, the touchscreen display of the Envy 17 will do for you.
 This laptop includes a USB Type-C port and a DVR drive, if you need it.
-The impressive screen, coming with a narrow bezel design, will just impress you.
-That is, on top of the overall sleek design of this machine.
+The Envy 17 will also impress you by its design and build quality, although the bezels around the screen could be thinner to reduce the overall footprint.

 With the Envy 17, you’ll experience a powerful performance, thanks to the processor and RAM, coupled with discrete graphics.
-You’ll be able to let your creativity do the work for 7 entire hours of use.
+It’s definitely one of the best laptops for desktop publishing out there.

 |Processor||Intel Core i7-8550U Processor|